slaclab/pydm/docs/source/tutorials/intro.rst

 PCASpy Server
 ---------------

-A `PCASpy <https://pcaspy.readthedocs.io/en/latest/>`_ server provides the PVs used by the application developed during this tutorial.
+A `PCASpy <https://pcaspy.readthedocs.io/en/latest/>`_ server provides PVs for the tutorial files to read/write.

 The server mimics some PVs of a motor and camera, and is located as follows:
  .. code-block:: bash